ec-europa/ecl-twig/src/ec/packages/ec-component-card/docs/card.md

   - "description" (string) (default: '') - Description of card
   - "meta" (array) (default: []) - Meta's for the Card
   - "title" (associative array) (default: {}) - Predefined structure compatible with Link component.
 If Card type is a 'tile', only label property is required.
-  - "image" (string) (default: '') - Url/path to background image (non required if Card type is a 'tile')
+  - "image" (associative array) (default: ''): Url/path and alternate text of the background image (non required if Card type is a 'tile')
   - "tags" (array) (default: []): List of tags compatible with EC Tag component structure
   - "infos" (array) (default: []): List of infos.
 The format of each element in the array:
     - "label" (string) (default: ''): Label of info